5T33Z0/Clover-Crate/RtVariables/README.md

 	<key>HWTarget</key>
 	<string>j160</string>
 ```
-To confirm that the parameter is set, check in Terminal: `sysctl hw.target`</br>
+To confirm that the parameter is set, enter in Terminal: `sysctl hw.target`</br>
 Output should be `j160`